xyncro/xyncro.tech/_aether/index.md

 If you'd like a bit more information however, we've got you covered.

+## Chat

+If you want to ask any questions on Aether, or have suggestions, please come along and chat in the [Aether Room][room].

 ## Guides

 If you're not familiar with lenses and related ideas in functional programming, you probably want to start with the [Guides][guides] which will take you through an introduction (including motivations and key ideas), all the way to being comfortable with using Aether.